Samhan097/Github/GitHub Push.md

 If you encounter any errors, make sure you have the necessary permissions and that your branch is up-to-date with the remote repository.

 # Merge dev into dev-1
-# Make sure you are on dev-1
-git checkout dev-1

-# Bring dev changes into dev-1

 1. **Switch to your `dev-1` branch:**

 ```bash